-Are you ready to be plant the seeds of hope for a healthier planet Earth?
+Are you ready to plant the seeds of hope for a healthier planet Earth?
 Take it step by step in Urban Farming and Conscious Living!

 In SWIHA’s Urban Farming and Conscious Living Program, you will study techniques for growing food for your own use or to share and sell.
 You will be taught to embrace S.O.U.L food – Seasonal, Organic, Unprocessed and Local.
 You will learn to transform your personal or community green spaces into productive gardens, whether you’re in the city or a rural area.
 Our 100-hour Certificate of Excellence program invites you to practice what you have learned while building a small garden of your own or helping someone else to do so.
-Learn, practice, teach is the goal!
+Learn, practice, and teach is the goal!

 Urban agriculture as a passion and a profession is expanding as more people in urban areas fall in love with this productive and healthy way of living.
 The basic requirements necessary for productive growth are sun, containers, soil, plants and water.
 With these items, plus time and knowledge, you will be a city farmer in no time at all!